-What Can a Handyman Do in Largo, Florida?
+What Can a Handyman Do Without a License in Largo, Florida?

 In Largo (Pinellas County), most “handyman” work is governed by Florida’s state contractor licensing law (Chapter 489, Part I).
 Florida does not offer a simple statewide “handyman license”; instead, if your work meets the statutory contractor definition (and isn’t covered by a narrow exemption), you generally need a state (or local competency) contractor license and permits.
 A commonly cited $500 handyman limit is a LOCAL (city/county) practice in many places, not a universal Florida statewide exemption—so you must verify with Pinellas County and the City of Largo Building/Business Tax offices for any local small-job allowance.